Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 - __Cook Islands:__ With 40,080 vaccinations, the Cook Islands' remote location and dependence on external support for vaccine supply and distribution may have contributed to its low vaccination rate.
 - __Nauru:__ Nauru's low vaccination count of 32,157 indicates that Nauru's limited healthcare infrastructure and small population size may have impacted its ability to procure and administer vaccines effectively.
 - __Tuvalu:__ Tuvalu's geographical isolation and logistical challenges in vaccine distribution may have resulted in its low vaccination rate of 26,783.
-- __Anguilla:_- Anguilla's small population and reliance on external support for vaccine procurement and distribution may have contributed to its low vaccination rate of 24,864.
+- __Anguilla:__ Anguilla's small population and reliance on external support for vaccine procurement and distribution may have contributed to its low vaccination rate of 24,864.
 - __Wallis and Futuna:__ With a low vaccination rate of 17,303, Wallis and Futuna's remote location and limited healthcare resources may have affected its capacity to administer vaccines efficiently.
 - __Tokelau:__ With 6,342 vaccinations, Tokelau's remote and sparsely populated islands may have faced logistical hurdles in vaccine delivery and limited access to healthcare facilities.
 - __Niue:__ With 4,923 vaccination counts, Niue's small population and reliance on external assistance for vaccine procurement and distribution may have impacted its vaccination efforts.
-- _-Montserrat:__ Montserrat's small population size and limited healthcare infrastructure may have posed challenges in vaccine procurement, distribution, and administration.
+- __Montserrat:__ Montserrat's small population size and limited healthcare infrastructure may have posed challenges in vaccine procurement, distribution, and administration.
 These may have attributed to its low vaccination rate of 4,619.
 <br />
 <br />